Acute Liver Failure in Dogs

 Frequently asked questions (FAQs)

 Very dangerous.
-It is a medical emergency with a high mortality risk.
+It is a medical emergency with a high risk of mortality. -

-Only in the case of infectious causes such as leptospirosis is there also a risk of zoonosis.
+Zoonotic risk only exists in the case of infectious causes such as leptospirosis.